 The two homes break away from their party wall to create a light court next to the living areas, ensuring plenty of natural light in these important spaces in spite of a challenging orientation.
 The other benefit of keeping the bulk of the second story towards the front was the ability to create raked ceilings and highlight windows in the living areas for even more light.

-Contrasts in texture, quality products left in their raw state and a considered plan which prioritises light have created two homes which stand out from the budget-driven duplex developments we're used to seeing.
+Contrasts in texture, quality products left in their raw state and a considered plan which prioritises light have created two homes that stand out from the budget-driven duplex developments we're used to seeing.
 This project demonstrates the potential of this type of development to achieve budget requirements while also creating homes, not just for 'the market', but for living.